nisimpson/jsonapi-fastify/.changeset/moody-rockets-watch.md

 ## Chores

+- Updated gitlab actions to use changeset action as intended.
+See the repo [readme](https://github.com/changesets/action#readme) for details.

 - Updated package.json to only include distribution files, license, and markdown (README, CHANGELOG)

 - Fixed serverless example handler